thomasbrus/interpres/README.md

 Finally, when the program is evaluated, the `print-int` instruction will produce a list of valid assembly instructions.
 In this case, instructions for the [Triangle virtual machine (TAM)](http://www.dcs.gla.ac.uk/~daw/books/PLPJ/software.html).
-The specific program can be executed by using the TAM Interpreter.
+This specific program can be executed by using the TAM Interpreter.

 ## Advantages